SpacemanSpiffDK/frontend-boilerplate/README.md

-Basic HTML/CSS/JS for a respopnsive website
+Basic HTML/CSS/JS for a responsive website

 Folders "css" and "script" named according to Umbraco 11 conventions.